Placement and Assessment Examinations

 The University awards credit for the CLEP Subject Examinations only.
 It does NOT recognize the CLEP General Examinations.

 All students admitted into a degree program during the fall 1993 semester and beyond must complete a nationally normed test designed to assess general education and educational preparedness.
+Students must take this University Exit Exam prior to graduation and upon the completion of 90 or more credit hours.

 Missouri State University recognizes the International Baccalaureate Diploma for admission.
 Furthermore, the University will grant as many as twenty-one semester hours of course credit and advanced placement to those students who have passed the higher level subject exams at a level of four or higher.
 Specific credit awards are at the discretion of the University.